SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/tests.md

 To generate sample input data automatically from the source DataFrame, this option can be enabled while creating unit test.

 :::note
-Pipeline needs to run once, to generate units test based on auto-generated sample data.
+Pipeline needs to run once, to generate unit tests based on auto-generated sample data.
 :::

 Let's generate sample data automatically for the unit test case we created in above example.